pingcap/docs-cn/v2.1/reference/supported-clients.md

 Oracle develops the following APIs and TiDB is compatible with all of them:

-- [MySQL Connector/C](https://dev.mysql.com/doc/refman/5.7/en/connector-c-info.html): a standalone replacement for the `libmysqlclient`, to be used for C applications
 - [MySQL Connector/C++](https://dev.mysql.com/doc/refman/5.7/en/connector-cpp-info.html)：to enable C++ applications to connect to MySQL
 - [MySQL Connector/J](https://dev.mysql.com/doc/refman/5.7/en/connector-j-info.html)：to enable Java applications to connect to MySQL using the standard JDBC API
 - [MySQL Connector/Net](https://dev.mysql.com/doc/refman/5.7/en/connector-net-info.html)：to enable .Net applications to connect to MySQL; [MySQL for Visual Studio](https://dev.mysql.com/doc/visual-studio/en/) uses this; support Microsoft Visual Studio 2012, 2013, 2015 and 2017 versions